-- Health Records which include the Emergency Treatment Card and all other School Health Records supplied by the Nurse's Office - Identifying Data- birth certificate, social security card (a social security card is an acceptable form of identification; however, it is no longer a required form of identification), relative

-• Progress Reports

-- Scores on group or individual intelligence, achievement, aptitude or osychological tests - Student Transcript (for students in grades 9 and above) - Court Orders - Student's Cumulative Record Folder - Discipline Records - Special Education File (these files are maintained separately under the supervision of the Special Education Coordinator within the school).
-In accordance with the Elementary and Secondary Education Act
+- Health Records which include the Emergency Treatment Card and all other School Health Records supplied by the Nurse's Office - Identifying Data- birth certificate, social security card (a social security card is an acceptable form of identification; however, it is no longer a required form of identification), relative caregiver information, etc.) - Progress Reports - Scores on group or individual intelligence, achievement, aptitude or psychological tests - Student Transcript (for students in grades 9 and above) - Court Orders - Student's Cumulative Record Folder - Discipline Records - Attendance Records - Pop ups (i.e., guardianship, release of student to certain guardians, etc.) - 504 Plans - Special Education File (these files are maintained separately under the supervision of the Special Education Coordinator within the school).

-(ESEA) amendments to the Protection of Pupil Rights Amendment (PPRA), the district shall publish an annual statement notifying parents and/or eligible students of:
+In accordance with the Family Educational Rights and Privacy Act, the district shall publish an annual statement notifying parents and/or eligible students of:

-- Their rights pertaining to inspection and review of cumulative records - Their rights to seek to amend education records and, - Their rights to consent to the disclosure of personally identifiable information from the education records except as specified by law.
+- Their rights pertaining to inspection and review of cumulative records, - Their rights to seek to amend education records and, - Their rights to consent to the disclosure of personally identifiable information from the education records except as specified by law. - Their right to opt out of the disclosure of Directory Information, as discussed in greater detail below. - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA are: